ValeryManoilov/SystemOfCourses/Solution/README.md

 This is a layered monolith application that consists of the following applications:

-* `Acme.SystemOfCourses.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
+* `CourseSystem.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
 It is useful on development as well as on production environment.
-** `Acme.SystemOfCourses.Web`: ASP.NET Core MVC / Razor Pages application that is the essential web application of the solution.
+*
 ## Deploying the application

 Deploying an ABP application is not different than deploying any .NET or ASP.NET Core application.
 However, there are some topics that you should care about when you are deploying your applications.
 You can check ABP's [Deployment documentation](https://docs.abp.io/en/abp/latest/Deployment/Index) and ABP Commercial's [Deployment documentation](https://abp.io/docs/latest/startup-templates/application/deployment?UI=MVC&DB=EF&Tiered=No) before deploying your application.